 - 3. Disposal of Tissues and Specimens: I understand that all tissues and specimens removed from me during my care and treatment become the property of Stony Brook University Hospital.
 I also authorize Stony Brook University Hospital to dispose of such tissues and specimens as appropriate when required. - 4.
 Responsibility for Patient Care: I understand that my attending physician is responsible for my care and that he/she may assign other physicians, practitioners and hospital staff members as deemed appropriate to provide care to me.
 I also understand that since Stony Brook University Hospital is a teaching facility, medical, nursing, social work and other students may observe or assist in my care under the direction of my physician and other staff members. - 5.
-Photographs/Video/Voice Recordings: I understand that photographs, video and/or voice recordings may be taken of me and used for medical purpose such as documenting or planning my care as well as for teaching or for publication in a scientific journal.
-Prior to any publication or disclosure of the photographs, video and/or voice recordings, other than as part of a Telehealth video conference, we will obtain your written authorization, unless the images/recordings do not identify you or have been changed so that they no longer identify you.
+Photographs/Video/Voice Recordings: I understand that photographs, video and/or voice recordings may be taken of me and used for medical purposes such as documenting or planning my care as well as for teaching or for publication in a scientific journal.
+Prior to any publication or disclosure of the photographs, video and/or voice recordings, other than as part of a Telehealth video conference, Stony Brook University Hospital will obtain my written authorization, unless the images/recordings do not identify me or have been changed so that they no longer identify me.
 I understand that the photographs, videos and/or voice recordings taken to document my care are part of my medical record and those taken for other purposes are not part of my medical records. - 6.
-Information Guides: I acknowledge that, in accordance with the New York State Department of Health guidelines, I have received the booklet titled What You Need To Know as a Patient.
+Communications: I understand Stony Brook Medicine uses a variety of communication methods such as telephone (including voicemail messages), text messages and e-mails to communicate for purposes such as appointment reminders, available services and other important healthcare related communications.
+I understand that by providing Stony Brook Medicine with my contact information such as my mobile telephone number and email address, Stony Brook Medicine may use that contact information to communicate to me limited protected health information (PHI) related to my care.
+Additionally, I understand other persons who may receive or answer my communications may receive limited PHI such as appointments, available services, or other important healthcare related information.